 Sets 1 - 2

-Reps 8 - 10, this is an easier exercise, try to feel the muscles of (the upper back) working on each rep, setting resistance to complete the rep range.
+Reps 8 - 10, this is an easier exercise, try to feel the muscles of the upper back working on each rep, setting resistance to complete the rep range.

 Sets 1 - 2

 Reps 8 - 10, use appropriately weighted dumbbells for your level, to acquire the given reps.

-Note: keep in mind in the beginner's weight training routine as mentioned: when you begin to feel fatigue and weariness from the upper body exercises, it's time to consider tossing in the towel and calling it a night!
+Note: keep in mind in the beginner's weight training routine as mentioned: when you begin to feel fatigue and weariness from exercises, it's time to consider tossing in the towel and calling it a night!

 The repetitions and exercises are geared around compound movements.
 These are demanding in the beginning until you become conditioned, stay focused and always adjust the weight to your lifting level.

-When you're first starting you may only want to attempt one set of each exercise around the 4 to 5 week mark, look to add another set to each of the exercises you feel strong in, and re-challenge yourself if you have questions, contact me .
+When you're first starting you may only want to attempt one set of each exercise around the 4 to 5 week mark, look to add another set to each of the exercises you feel strong in, and re-challenge yourself.

-Also: this article does not cover core and abdominal training .
-This is beginners weight training specifically, but if you would like to know some beginner ab exercises follow the high–lighted link...
+This article does not cover core and abdominal training, beginners weight training is specific to this page; if you would like to know some beginner ab exercises follow the high–lighted link...

 I would suggest if you want to train your core/midsection, I would do it on an alternate day from your weight training or preform them as your warm-up.

 Have at least one day off between workouts.
-The muscles need this time to heal and recuperate for the next workout, the next workout will be when you’re ready.
+The muscles need this time to heal and recuperate for the next workout, the next workout will be when feel you’re ready.

 If you would like to perform your next training session on Wednesday or Thursday, that’s fine.

-If you’re a complete beginner two times a week if you’re serious about your intensity you should start to see noticeable body and strength gains even training twice a week from your continued effort over the next following months.
+If you’re a complete beginner two times a week, if you’re serious about your training should allow you to see noticeable body and strength gains - over the next following months.

-If you choose Thursday as your next workout day let’s focus on the lower body.
+If you choose Thursday as your next workout day then let’s focus on the lower body.